Find an ADHD Therapist Near You

 Ask about their ADHD-specific training, what percentage of their practice is ADHD-focused, and their experience with your age group.
 Look for providers in ADHD-specific directories like CHADD or ADDA.
 Don't hesitate to ask about their approach during your first consultation.

-This page provides information about finding ADHD specialists and mental health professionals.
+This page provides information about finding mental health professionals and ADHD-related support resources.
 Always verify credentials and ensure providers are licensed in your state.
-This information is not a substitute for professional medical advice.
+This information is not a substitute for professional advice.
 If you're experiencing a mental health crisis, call 988 (Suicide & Crisis Lifeline) or visit your nearest emergency room.